 August 23, 2019

-BY Gene Ballin
+By Home Inspector Gene Ballin

 Very often unoccupied houses are 'Winterized', this action is intended to drain the water lines and water heater of all water and prevent plumbing fixtures and traps from freezing and loosing trap seals.
 The water lines and water heaters are commonly opened to drain and sometimes air pressure is used to blow the water lines clear.
 The plumbing fixtures and drain system traps are usually filled with anti-freeze.
 The purpose of winterization is to prevent water damage to the plumbing system components as well as to the structure if a pipe or plumbing component should burst from freezing.